Install Fail2Ban on CentOS 5.5

 filter = sshd

-action = iptables-multiport[name=SSH, port="22,8899", protocol=tcp]
+action = iptables-multiport[name=SSH, port=”22,8899″, protocol=tcp]

-sendmail-whois[name=SSH, dest=you@your-domain.net]
+sendmail-whois[name=SSH, [email protected]]

 logpath = /var/log/secure